 - 4 ounces cream cheese - (½ package) room temperature

 - ½ cup freshly grated Parmesan cheese - divided

 - Preheat oven to 375 degrees.
 Spray an 11 x 7-inch baking dish with cooking spray.
 Set aside.

-- Cook the rice according to the package directions.
+- Cook the rice according to the package directions being careful to not overcook.
 Transfer to a large mixing bowl and set aside.

 - Cut all but 7 stalks of asparagus into 1 to 2-inch lengths.
 (The whole stalks will be used as a garnish.)

 - Prepare an ice bath.
 Bring a large saucepan of water to a boil and add a generous amount of salt (approximately 1 tablespoon).

 - Drop the asparagus into the boiling water by the handful.
 Cook 10-15 seconds or until it turns bright green.
 Scoop out with a sieve or large slotted spoon and drop into the ice bath.
 Repeat with remaining asparagus.
 Drain the asparagus and blot dry with paper towels or a clean kitchen towel.

 - Heat 2 tablespoons butter and the oil in a large saucepan over medium-high heat.